Yumian-Cui/yumian-cui.github.io/content/posts/Matlab_Jupyter/index.en.md

 jupyter nbextension enable --py widgetsnbextension
 ```

 Happy coding!
-I will have another blog about configuring Julia which is so much easier than this.
+I will have another blog about configuring Julia which is so much easier than this. (updated: check out the [blog](https://yumian-cui.github.io/julia_jupyter/) about Julia!)